alexanderkiel/hap-spec/README.md

 a resource providing the embedded representation.
 Embedded representations MUST NOT be used for simple composite values which are always possible.

-It is not necessary that an embedded representation equals the representation of conveyed by its resource.
+It is not necessary that an embedded representation equals the representation conveyed by its resource.
 A common use case is to provide a subset of the data as embedded representation were the full representation can be obtained by following the `:self` link.